Sam Browne belt

-The Sam Browne is a leather belt with a supporting strap that passes over the right shoulder, worn by military and police officers.
+The Sam Browne belt is a leather belt with a supporting strap that passes over the right shoulder, worn by military and police officers.
 It is named after Sir Samuel J. Browne (1824–1901), the British Indian Army general who invented it.

 Origins

-General Sir Samuel James Browne was a 19th-century British Indian Army officer who had lost his left arm to a sword cut during the Sepoy Rebellion; this made it difficult for him to draw his sword, because the left hand was typically used to steady the scabbard while the right drew out the sword.
+General Sir Samuel James Browne was a 19th-century British Indian Army officer who lost his left arm to a sword cut during the Sepoy Rebellion.
+He wore his sword in a scabbard on his left side, but the lack of a left hand to steady it made drawing the weapon difficult.

-Browne came up with the idea of wearing a second belt that went over his right shoulder to hold the scabbard steady.
-This would hook into a waist belt with D-rings for attaching accessories.
-It also securely carried a pistol in a flap-holster on his right hip and included a binocular case with a neck-strap.
-Other officers began wearing a similar rig and eventually, it became part of the standard uniform.
+Browne devised a supplementary belt that hooked into a waist belt with D-rings and ran diagonally over his right shoulder to steady the scabbard.
+The waist belt also securely carried a pistol in a flap-holster on his right hip and included a binocular case with a neck-strap.
+Other officers began wearing a similar rig and eventually it became part of the standard uniform.
 During the Boer War, it was copied by other troops and eventually became standard issue.

 Infantry officers wore a variant that used two suspender-like straps instead of the cross-belt.
-It was supposedly invented in 1878 by Lieutenant Basil Templer Graham-Montgomery, of the 60th Rifles, while serving in India.
+It was supposedly invented in 1878 by Lieutenant Basil Templer Graham-Montgomery, of the 60th King's Royal Rifle Corps, while serving in India.

+Use

-Military use
+Military

 Due to its former use as equipment for carrying a sword, it was traditionally only worn by those to whom a sword would historically have been issued, namely commissioned officers and warrant officers.

 Finland

-In the Finnish Army (as well as in Finnish Air Force) the Sam Browne belt, officially known as a "command belt" or "officer belt", has been used by officers and senior NCOs as well as officer cadets when wearing service, dress or parade uniforms.
+In the Finnish Army (as well as in Finnish Air Force) the Sam Browne belt, officially known as a "command belt" or "officer belt" and commonly nicknamed "rähinäremmi", literally "brawling belt", has been used by officers and senior NCOs as well as officer cadets when wearing service, dress or parade uniforms.
 Currently it is mainly used by high-ranking officers during parades and other ceremonies, as it is only worn with dress uniform M58 and service uniform M83; while most Army and Air Force personnel, excluding cadets studying in the National Defence College as well as soldiers on ceremonial duties, use the camouflage uniform M05 as their service uniform, and the use of the "command belt" with any camouflage uniform except M62 (already phased out of service) is strictly forbidden.